kercre123/victor/README.md

 We are using [Unity 5.2.2f1](http://unity3d.com/get-unity/download/archive).

 A dev scene that includes a simple list of challenges for Cozmo.
-Used in a development environment.
+Useful for skipping the metagame stuff to work on the individual challenges.

     /unity/Cozmo/Assets/Scenes/Dev.unity